top of page

 From Anchorage, take the Alaska Railroad’s Coastal Classic train.
 During the summer season it runs daily and offers a scenic view between Anchorage and Seward.
 Alternatively, you can drive (or get a private transfer) via the Seward Highway.

-Bonus: If you are coming from Anchorage about halfway between the two cities, stop for a visit at the Alaska Wildlife Conservation Center, a 200 acre non profit wildlife sanctuary.
+Bonus: If you are coming from Anchorage about halfway between the two cities, stop for a visit at the Alaska Wildlife Conservation Center, a 200 acre non-profit wildlife sanctuary.
 There is a 1.5 mile shared pedestrian and vehicle loop where you can see wildlife in the sanctuary.

 Blue glacier cascading down rugged mountains, with a cloudy sky above and a calm lake in the foreground.
 Tranquil and majestic scenery.